shirodkar/demo-acm-gitops/README.md

     - Git Revision: master-no-pre-post
     - Git Path: book-import
     - Remote Namespace: book-import
-    - Placement: Existing Placement - dev-only-placement
+    - Placement: Existing Placement - all-managed-placement
 3. Click 'Submit'.
 4. Wait for successful deployment in Shared Argo CD at: https://shared-gitops-server-shared-gitops.<base url of hub cluster>
 5. View the ACM Topology at 'Applications=>book-import=>Topology'

+### Using Gatekeeper (OPA Policy) for controlling Deployment (in uat)

+1. Verify that the 'book-import' application is not deployed in uat.
+2. Check the ACM Governance Policy that requires at least 10 replicas.
+This Gatekeeper OPA policy is active in uat only.

 ### Deploying an application using GitOps and visualizing it in ACM